josunect/fileserver/filemanager/README.md

-Example Go module used by http server manager.
+Go module used by http server manager.